AMI-system/ami_setup/README.md

   File that the WittyPi runs every time it switches ON the system.
 At the moment, it starts the telemetry and runs the scripts to determine the recording times.

+- **wpi_script_generator_ags.py**
+  In the pi t can be found in this path: ```/home/pi/wittypi/run_script.sh```

+  This scripts generates every week the scheduling for the Raspberry Pi to switch on and off based on the recording times we defined.

 ## Config file

 - **config.json**